Sweet Potato Corn Chowder

 Since Southern California “winter” is in full swing, we decided the main dish for our NYE dinner should be hearty and warming.
 We liked the idea of a chowder, and after creating several versions, we eventually landed on a sweet potato corn chowder.
 Corn chowder is always a crowd-pleaser but sweet potatoes give this version a nice seasonal twist.
 The Serrano and roasted Anaheim chiles provide a spicy kick and sour cream makes it thick and rich.
 This is an excellent one pot meal, and goes great with a variety of toppings.
 Our favorites so far are avocado, green onion, and tortilla chips, but we encourage you to experiment with your own combinations.

 By the way, this recipe has proven to be more forgiving than we originally thought.
 After each taking turns making our own minor changes, we decided on the recipe below as our favorite version.
-In all the excitement of cooking for our party, though, we managed to completely leave out the chili powder and cumin!
+In all the excitement of cooking for our party, though, we managed to completely leave out the chili powder!
 Luckily, the only person who realized it was Mai-yan, and our guests must not have noticed anything missing because every last spoonful was eaten.

 There are many different types of camping and because of this, it’s difficult to create one recipe that suits each type.
 For car camping, you can have almost all the luxuries of home, whereas for backpacking trips, you can only take the few ingredients and tools you can carry in a backpack.
 Because of this, where it makes sense, we’ll come up with what we call the “dirty version” of a recipe, which is the pared down version that is more suitable for less luxurious camping.
 This recipe is a great candidate for a possible dirty version that can be taken deeper into the backcountry.
 Testing that will give us a great excuse for a backpacking trip in the near future, so keep your eye out for the results!